-While there is an initial rush of excitement (creating Pinterest boards for nurseries and Googling ‘how big is my baby at 12 weeks’ anyone?!), expecting parents can often feel nervous or anxious.
+There is often an initial rush of excitement.
+Creating Pinterest boards for nurseries and Googling ‘how big is my baby at 12 weeks’ anyone?
+However, expecting parents can often feel nervous or anxious.
 Which is, of course, a very natural response!
 Everything is new and there are many unknowns when you first find out you’re expecting a baby.

-Even as a midwife I felt this way – and I at least had an understanding of what was happening to my body.
+Even as a midwife I felt this way.
 Regardless of how little or much you know about pregnancy, it’s a time of huge changes both physically and emotionally.

-Regardless of how you feel, it’s important to remember every emotion is normal.
-And importantly, there’s no such thing as a stupid question!
-Everyone has at least one question that they’re too afraid or too embarrassed to ask.
-Rest assured, as a midwife I have heard it all before and I’m sure other healthcare professionals will agree with me!
-Ask away, we are only too happy to answer even the most obscure questions to help put your mind at ease.
+Regardless of how you feel, it’s important to remember that every emotion is normal.
+And importantly, there’s no such thing as a stupid question.
+Everyone has at least one question that they’re too afraid or embarrassed to ask.
+Rest assured, as a midwife I have heard it all before.
+I’m sure other healthcare professionals will agree with me!
+Ask away, we are happy to answer even the most obscure questions to help put your mind at ease.

-I’ve rounded up five of the most common questions first-time mums have when they first find out they’re pregnant.
-Hopefully, the answers will help you feel a little more prepared as you embark on this exciting new journey to parenthood
+I’ve rounded up five of the most common questions and answered them for you.
+Hopefully, this will help you feel a more prepared on this exciting new journey to parenthood.

 1. OK, I think I’m pregnant.
 Now, what do I do?